Cyril Cusack: Film and television

 Cusack in the trailer for The Elusive Pimpernel (1950).

 Cusack made his film debut in Knocknagow (1918), when he was only 8.
 His breakthrough role was as a wiry IRA getaway driver opposite James Mason in Carol Reed's Odd Man Out (1947).
+Later film roles included a sinister servant in The Spanish Gardener and the gunsmith in the The Day of the Jackal.
+On television, he played Bob Assingham, who also functions as the narrator, in the BBC adaptation of The Golden Bowl.

 Cusack played the titular role in the Galileo (1968), which was the directorial debut of Italian filmmaker Liliana Cavani.
 Cusack returned to Italy several times throughout his career, particularly in the 1970s, both acting on-camera and working as a voice artist, helping create English-language dubs of Italian films.

 Cusack, who was bilingual in English and Irish, had a leading part in the controversial Irish language film Poitín (1977).

 One of his final appearances came in 1989, when he appeared as the elderly Dr Spencer in Danny, the Champion of the World alongside his son-in-law Jeremy Irons and his grandson Samuel.

+Sound recordings

+Among Cusack's audio recordings are the roles of Iago in Othello and Christy in The Playboy of the Western World, excerpts from A Portrait of the Artist as a Young Man and Finnegan's Wake, and poetry by Gerard Manley Hopkins and W.B.
+Yeats.